Why You Should Always Tell the Truth

 Be honest about the problem

-The other day at a conference, I heard speaker and author Seth Godin give this advice to an auditorium of leaders:
+The other day at a leadership conference, I heard speaker and author Seth Godin give some advice to an auditorium of leaders:

 Tell the truth.